nazwhale/who-is-naz-2/src/blog-posts/kids.md

 I'm 33.
 I'm finding that my points in conversations about kids are primative.
 But it's a core life task - it's worth thinking about.

-Here's a dump of all the stuff in my head around the decision.
+Here's a dump of all the stuff in my head that seems scary.
+Then some data to bring it into reality.

-## Thoughts/worries

-> Simply what came out of my head. by no means rational / considered beliefs
+## What came out of my head

 - What will I lose?
-- Is life over?
-- Will life begin?
+- Will life be over?
 - What if I regret it instantly?
-- What if they're problematic / have disabilities?
 - How likely are miscarriages?
 - No support network, family are far away
 - Will I be able to stand the crying
 - Non-stop-ness
+- How likely are disabilities?
 - Losing independence / sexuality
 - Risk of divorce / seperation.
 And impact to kids and self
 - How much of life becomes chores and what are they?